-In an interview he gave for Deseret News, he said that people who have mild cognitive symptoms, who start exercise, move to a whole food, plant-based diet, manage stress and get “normal” sleep.
+In that interview, he said that people who have mild cognitive symptoms, who start exercise, move to a whole food, plant-based diet, manage stress and get “normal” sleep.
 He promised that “if they do all those things, those people will not progress to dementia” and skirt Alzheimer’s disease and at worst, they may maintain brain health.”
 Some of them even improve,” he reported.

 Diet and Nutrition

 Healthy food choices, he says makes a big difference in arresting Alzheimer’s

 High temperature frying and roasting can bind glucose to molecules.
 This leads to them becoming oxidizers, which damage tissues and increases aging.
 “Fried foods, seared foods, grilled foods …produces those molecules and your body will absorb 30 percent of whatever the load is.
 Diets high in those types of oxidizing foods accelerate aging.”